hepabolu/programming-by-stealth/docs/pbs88.md

 At the top level our document contains a header and the main content.
 The header contains just a heading, and the main content contains two sections.
 Each section contains a heading and some content.
 The first section has a paragraph and an unordered list with two list items, and the second has two paragraphs.

 The first groups of metaphors are directional.
-As you move from the `<body>` into the top-level elements and then into the elements within those elements you are said to be heading _down_ into the hierarchy.
+As you move from the `<body>` into the top-level elements, and then into the elements within those elements, you are said to be heading _down_ into the hierarchy.
 Moving in this direction will be described as heading _deeper_ into the DOM.
-Conversely, if you’re at one of the list items then moving to the list or the section or the main is described as moving _up_ the DOM.
+Conversely, if you’re at one of the list items, then moving to the list or the section or the main is described as moving _up_ the DOM.
 The section is _higher_ in the DOM than the list which is _higher_ than the list item.

 The second group of metaphors are familial.
 We can describe the unordered list as being the _parent_ of the list items.
 We can also reverse that and say that the list items are _children_ of the list.
 The two sections can be described as _siblings_ within the main, and the two list items as _siblings_ within the list.
 The metaphor can be stretched over multiple generations too — all elements nested within the first section are _descendants_ of that section, and all the containing elements between the list items and the `<body>` tag are _ancestors_ of the list items.
 Something to watch out for is that the plural _parents_ is often used as a synonym for _ancestors_.
 If you see _parent_ (singular) then it refers to the directly containing element, but if you see _parents_ (plural) it refers to **all** the containing elements.
 So, the parent of the list items is the list, but the parents are the list, the section, and the main.